modolabs/Kurogo-Mobile-Web/README.markdown

 Now you can start the daemon processes with
 ``$ ./mobi-daemons.sh start``

+## Building the iPhone application
+You can build the iPhone application on a Mac by opening ``"iPhone-app/MIT Mobile.xcodeproj"`` in XCode.
+By default the iPhone app connects to MIT mobile servers, either development, staging or production.
+If you would like it to connect to the webserver you have installed and configure, then edit the domain names and URLs at the top of iPhone-app/Common/MITConstants.m

 ## Notes
 * php magic quotes must be disabled